manjari14/Nexus/README.md

 README for GWECCC 2025 Project (MERN Stack)
 GWECCC 2025 Website
 This is the full-stack code for the GWECCC 2025 website built with the MERN Stack (MongoDB, Express, React, Node.js).
-It uses GraphQL (Apollo Server) for API integration.

 Features